Raghavvram/pfSense-related/diagnostics_tab.md

-Certainly!
 The **Diagnostics** menu in pfSense is a toolbox packed with features to help monitor, troubleshoot, and manage your system.
 Here's a detailed breakdown of its options:

 1. **Command Prompt**: Execute shell commands directly from the pfSense web interface for quick diagnostics or administrative tasks.